interalia-host/website/content/reports/hello-world.en.md

 ## Who funds us?

-We’ve been funded over the past year with an initial seed grant from the Open Tech Fund with special thanks to Ramy Roof Halim.
+We’ve been funded over the past year with an initial seed grant from the Open Tech Fund with special thanks to Ramy Raoof Halim.
 Through that grant, we produced a couple of resources that we’re excited to share today:

 * **[Fiscal Hosting in the Internet Freedom Space](https://interalia.host/media/uploads/fiscal-hosting-in-the-internet-freedom-space.pdf)**, written by our co-founder, Zara Rahman
-* [](<>)[‘**A Delicate Dance’**](https://interalia.host/media/uploads/a-delicate-dance_exploring-feminist-fiscal-sponsorship.pdf) – an exploration of feminist fiscal sponsorship, written by independent consultant Rayya El Zein, who we commissioned to produce this piece of work.
+* **[](<>)[‘A Delicate Dance’](https://interalia.host/media/uploads/a-delicate-dance_exploring-feminist-fiscal-sponsorship.pdf)** – an exploration of feminist fiscal sponsorship, written by independent consultant Rayya El Zein, who we commissioned to produce this piece of work.

 We’re also grateful to receive funding from Ford Foundation, Schöpflin Stiftung, and overheads from projects that we host.
 It’s been demonstrated time and time again that smaller fiscal hosts struggle to cover their core costs solely from overhead –so having core funding helps us to cover our staff costs and internal infrastructure, and also gives us some liquidity to be able to cover groups who might need costs advancing if their grants are late coming in.